patternfly-kotlin/patternfly-kotlin/README.md

 The goal of this project is to provide all components of PatternFly in Kotlin.
 This is done in a way so that it matches the reactive nature of fritz2.
 In particular, the components build on stores, handlers, and other elements from the fritz2 API.

 To get a quick overview what this is all about head over to the PatternFly Fritz2 [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
+To get all details about how to use PatternFly Fritz2 take a look to the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/).

 ## Get Started